-Australia’s efforts to reduce emissions and create jobs have received a major boost from new technology partnerships with Singapore, Germany and Japan.
+Australia’s efforts to reduce emissions and create jobs have received a major boost from new technology partnerships with the UK, Germany, Japan and Singapore.

 The partnerships focus on priority low emissions technologies, including clean hydrogen.
 Initiatives under the partnerships will help Australia: